dnc1994/MiniJavaCF/doc/report.md

 Three passes of semantic analysis are all traversing the AST we obtained from step 1.
 Therefore, the main classes in three passes all inherit from `MiniJavaBaseListener`.

-Note that encountering unrecoverable errors in each of these steps will cause MiniJavaCF to exit early.
+Note that **encountering unrecoverable errors in each of these steps will cause MiniJavaCF to exit early**.

 ## Approach